Skip to main content

 Our brilliant Scout Ambassador and real life astronaut, Tim Peake got involved too (he hiked up his stairs, I did laps of my garage) and everyone doing a little bit added up to one big difference.

 Every penny went to Comic Relief and BBC Children in Need to support local people and local communities.
-It was biggest sum ever raised by Scouts for good causes and I couldn’t have been prouder of our incredible young people and volunteers.
+It was the biggest sum ever raised by Scouts for good causes and I couldn’t have been prouder of our incredible young people and volunteers.
 There’s a reason I call Scouts a force for good!

 We didn’t stop there.
 We worked with some other brilliant partners to help improve more lives.
 Care for Care Homes is a great example of that, getting together with British Red Cross to inspire Scouts to collectively carry out 10,000 acts of kindness.
-Once again they excelled themselves – writing letters, sending videos, painting ‘kindness rocks’ to give to residents. about showing that we care, and that every single person in our society matters.
+Once again they excelled themselves – writing letters, sending videos, painting ‘kindness rocks’ to give to residents, about showing that we care, and that every single person in our society matters.

 At a time when it would have been so easy simply to shut Scouts down, the movement has stepped up when it was needed most.
 Our Scouts have shown their generosity, their courage in the face of adversity and thought of others before themselves.
 They’re true shining lights and I pay tribute to each and every one of them.
 They’re a credit to the movement, themselves and their country.